 Perfectly baked, these fork-tender, fall-off-the-bone pork riblets, in a thick homemade barbecue sauce, couldn’t get any easier!
+Do you remember when these used to be popular at buffet restaurants?
+This is a copycat version you can make at home!

 I’m a sucker for anything baked in a sauce.
 I don’t care if it’s beef, chicken, fish, or pork.
 Of all the things you can slow-bake in a homemade barbecue sauce though, my first choice would be pork.
 I absolutely love pork.
 I would choose nearly any cut of pork over the most expensive cut of beef – always.